RoyalEagle73/GUI-WPS-Manager-LINUX/README.md

 # EXECUTABLE FILE TO SHOW ALL SAVED WIFI PASSWORDS ON TERMINAL

-## NOTE : This is the executable GUI version of my previus script 'WPS MANAGER (LINUX)' which worked the same but in console, for more reach out
+## NOTE :

+This is the executable GUI version of my previus script 'WPS MANAGER (LINUX)' which worked the same but in console, for more, reach out
    [WPS MANAGER (LINUX)](https://github.com/RoyalEagle73/WPS-Manager-LINUX-)